 - This happens at the end of Remix 10 in Rhythm Heaven Fever, twice.
 Savvy players will catch that in both previous games of Packing Pests, which ends the remix, the game didn't end until the hands caught their paychecks...

 - Inverted at the beginning of Figure Fighter 2, where gameplay begins before the visuals even fade in.

-- At the "end" of Kid Icarus: Uprising, just after defeating Medusa, the credits (of the original game) start to roll and Pit and Palutena are having a cheerful conversation.
+- Kid Icarus: Uprising: Just after defeating Medusa, the credits (of the original game) start to roll and Pit and Palutena are having a cheerful conversation.
 Out of nowhere a voice tells them to hold on, and a hand tears through the credits roll, revealing the true Big Bad of the game, Hades.
 Really the game is only a little over a third of the way completed at this point, though this fact was hidden rather well.